Leo Tolstoy

 2

-Depression and bad mood are not only torturous for the people around you, they are also infectious, which is why a decent person, just as he does everything that is unpleasant for others in private, yields to depression and irritation in private.
+Dejection and low spirits are not only torturous for the people around you, they are also infectious, which is why a decent person, just as he does everything that is unpleasant for others in private, yields to dejection and irritation in private.

 3

-The notion that external causes have an effect on a person’s spiritual state is an error that is harmful and very common.
-The condition of the body, tiredness, hunger and illness only affect the mental state of a person who recognizes the spiritual foundation of his life in the sense that they weaken his activity, but they do not change its direction.
-Only the people who lead a solely external life (children, unreligious people) change their relationship to life as a consequence of external causes: they become depressed or irritated and blame or hate the things which they had previously praised and loved.
+The notion that external causes have an effect on a person’s spiritual state is a harmful error that is all too common.
+The condition of the body, tiredness, hunger and illness affect the mental state of a person who recognizes the spiritual foundation of his life only in the sense that they weaken his activity, but they do not change its direction.
+Only the people who lead a solely external life (children, unreligious people) change their relationship to life as a consequence of external causes: they become dejected or irritated and blame or hate the things which they had previously praised and loved.

 4

 Do not believe yourself when everything appears in a dark light, when everyone seems guilty and wants to say or even do something evil.
-See yourself in this state as a drunk person, do not do anything and wait until this state passes.
+See yourself in this state as though you are drunk, do nothing and wait until this state passes.
 The less you do while in this state, the quicker it will pass—this self-restraint is as necessary as sleep is for one who is drunk.

 5